It Always Rains on Sunday

-It Always Rains on Sunday is a 1947 British film adaptation of Arthur La Bern's novel by the same name, directed by Robert Hamer.
+It Always Rains on Sunday is a 1947 British film adaptation of Arthur La Bern's novel of the same name, directed by Robert Hamer.
 The film has been compared with the poetic realism movement in the French cinema of a few years earlier by the British writers Robert Murphy and Graham Fuller.

 Synopsis

-The film concerns events one Sunday (23 March 1947, according to the announcement blackboard at the local underground station) in Bethnal Green, a part of the East End of London that had suffered the effects of bombing and post-war deprivation.
+The film concerns events taking place one Sunday (23 March 1947, according to the announcement blackboard at the local underground station) in Bethnal Green, a part of the East End of London that had suffered the effects of bombing and post-war deprivation.
 Rose Sandigate is a former barmaid married to a middle-aged man who has two teenage daughters from a previous marriage.
-She is now housewife, but with her wounded heart and kindly husband is coping with the difficulties of rationing and a drab, joyless environment.
-A former lover, Tommy Swann, jailed four years earlier for robbery with violence, escapes from prison and in a newspaper report is, as Rose discovers, on the run.
-In a remarkable series of flashbacks, the movie indicates that Rose must be still in love with Tommy Swann (they were engaged, but he jilted her), and he may well be the father of her young son.
-Tommy appears, hiding in the family's air-raid shelter.
+She is now a housewife, but with her wounded heart and kindly husband is coping with the difficulties of post-war rationing and a drab environment.
+As Rose discovers from a newspaper report, her former lover, Tommy Swann, who has served four years of a seven-year sentence for robbery with violence, has escaped from Dartmoor prison and is on the run.
+A series of flashbacks indicate that Rose and Tommy were engaged when he got arrested, and he may well be the father of her young son.
+She is surprised by him, hiding in the family's air-raid shelter.
 He asks her to hide him until nightfall.
-Rose initially refuses, but clearly still in love with him, eventually allows him to hide in the bedroom she shares with her husband, after the other members of the household have gone out.
-She then keeps the bedroom locked.
+After the rest of the family have gone out, she allows Tommy into the house and feeds him and hides him in the bedroom she shares with her husband, keeping the bedroom door locked.

-It proves extremely difficult to keep the presence of the escapee a secret in such a busy, bustling household.
-It is Sunday morning, the lunch must be cooked, the girls admonished for their misdemeanours of the previous night, and the husband packed off to the pub out of the way.
-Tommy needs money, and in a sad moment she gives him a jewelled ring she has been hiding.
-Tommy is pleased, because he can sell it well and says ‘Where'd you get it?’.
-She says flatly "It was given".
-He says nothing in response.
-(It was the ring he had given to her earlier in the film.)
-The strain of concealment is intolerable, and as the day progresses, the police net closes, and a newspaper reporter interrupts them as Tommy is about to flee, and soon tips off the police.
-By nightfall, her secret is out, and a panic-stricken Rose tries to gas herself.
-The prisoner is cornered in railway sidings and arrested by the detective inspector (Jack Warner) who has been patiently tracking him.
-As the film ends, Rose is in hospital recovering, reconciling with her husband, who then returns alone to their home under a clear sky.
+She manages to keep his presence a secret from the family, but it is Sunday and the lunch must be cooked.
+The girls are admonished for their misdemeanours of the previous night, and the husband goes out to the pub as usual.
+Tommy needs money, and with only her housekeeping money, she gives him a jewelled ring he gave her, which she has kept hidden from her husband.
+Tommy is pleased, but although he fails to recognise it as the engagement ring he had given her, she says nothing.
+As the day progresses, the police net closes.
+A newspaper reporter acting on a tip unexpectedly calls at the house to ask about her previous relationship with the escaped convict and arrives just as Tommy is about to flee, and Tommy assaults him and rushes out of the house.
+Recovering, the reporter rushes out to tip off the police.
+A panic-stricken Rose tries to gas herself.
+The prisoner is tracked by the police to railway sidings and after a chase is arrested by the detective inspector (Jack Warner) who has been after him.
+As the film ends, Rose is in hospital recovering, being comforted by her husband, who then returns alone to their home under a clear sky.